 PPC works similarly, but it’s more aggressive.
-Rather than leaving behind flyers where someone can be expected to encounter them, PPC acts as a direct hand-off.
-It’s like sending our guitar player into the club the week before, flyers in hand, distributing them to the very people who’d be likely to return next week.
-It takes more money and effort, but it often produces greater results.
+Rather than leaving behind flyers where someone can be expected to encounter them, multifamily PPC acts as a direct hand-off.
+It’s like sending a guitar player into the club the week before, flyers in hand, distributing them to the very people who’d likely return next week.
+It takes more money and effort, but it often produces more significant results.

 SEO is the art and science of inching your way up in Google’s rankings.
 Keywords are vital to optimizing your SEO game.
-The process starts by establishing the unique features your property has to offer and anticipating what prospective renters are searching for.
+The process starts by establishing your property’s unique features and anticipating what prospective renters are searching for.

 Again, we return to our customer-centric approach to digital marketing.
 When we understand what residents are searching for (and how they’re searching), we can target them better than anyone else.

-For time’s sake, we’ll save the mechanics of SEO for another day.
-Just know that it involves incorporating those insights and keywords into your website, blog posts, social media, links, code, etc. This allows search engines like Google to index your keywords and associate them with your property.
-In Criterion.B’s post about optimizing social media pages, we discuss some of the basics of SEO.
+For time’s sake, we’ll save the mechanics of apartment SEO for another day.
+It involves incorporating those insights and keywords into your website, blog posts, social media, links, code, etc. This allows search engines like Google to index and associate your keywords with your property.
+In Criterion.B’s post about optimizing social media pages, we discuss some of the basics of apartment SEO.

-While SEO is the organic approach to driving traffic, PPC is the paid.
-That is, you’re paying for each click into your website (hence the name, “pay-per-click”).
-Continuing with our example above, PPC is the act of directly distributing your flyers to a relevant audience, but only paying for those who take a look (aka. click into your website).
+While SEO is the organic approach to driving traffic, PPC is paid.
+You’re paying for each click on your website (hence the name “pay-per-click”).
+Continuing our example above, PPC is directly distributing your flyers to a relevant audience but only paying for those who take a look (aka. click into your website).

 PPC ads display at the top or in the sidebar of search engine results.
 They are differentiated from the organic search results by a yellow “Ad” symbol.

-A successful PPC campaign combines your keyword research and your insights to design highly targeted ads that drive traffic to your website.
-It’s important to note that well-qualified traffic is the result of research and continued testing.
-Too many properties “set it and forget it” when it comes to PPC.
-Understanding your residents should be an on-going learning process and the foundation of any SEO or PPC campaign (not to mention, all digital marketing strategy).
+A successful multifamily PPC campaign combines your keyword research and insights to design highly targeted ads that drive traffic to your website.
+It’s important to note that well-qualified traffic results from research and continued testing.
+Too many properties “set it and forget it” when it comes to multifamily PPC.
+Understanding your residents should be an ongoing learning process and the foundation of any apartment SEO or PPC campaign (not to mention all digital marketing strategies).

 Partners in Crime

-SEO and PPC are partners in crime when it comes to driving traffic to your multifamily property.
-They work in tandem with each other, and yet serve slightly different purposes.
-SEO focuses on building a long-term presence in search engines, while PPC can be used to drive quick results if necessary (e.g., to promote leasing specials or the opening of a new multifamily property).
+SEO and multifamily PPC are partners in crime when driving traffic to your property.
+They work in tandem with each other and yet serve slightly different purposes.
+Apartment SEO focuses on building a long-term presence in search engines.
+At the same time, multifamily PPC can be used to drive quick results if necessary (e.g., to promote leasing specials or the opening of a new property).
 Both are advantageous, if not essential, for driving traffic in today’s cluttered apartment market.